 What taxes apply to the acquisition and disposal of UK residential property?

 Non-domiciled individuals’ main exposure to UK inheritance tax for non-UK residents and non-UK domiciled individuals will often be as a result of their ownership of UK residential property.
 This is often a key area that they wish to seek tax advice on.

 Even if you do not intend to become resident in the UK, if you buy a residential property here it will be subject to inheritance tax.
 Inheritance tax is charged at 40% on death on the net value of all of a UK resident or non-resident’s UK situated assets (whether or not they are UK resident).
 Debts owed by the individual may reduce the amount exposed to inheritance tax in some circumstances.

 It should be noted that property passing between spouses is generally exempt from inheritance tax (subject to certain limitations where the property passes to the surviving spouse and they are a non-UK domiciled individual).

 Your exposure to inheritance tax in the UK can be mitigated by securing a mortgage against the property upon acquisition.
-In addition, you might consider life insurance to protect against the exposure to IHT the equity you own in the property brings.
+In addition, you might consider life insurance to cover any inheritance tax exposure in respect of the equity you own in the property brings.

 Stamp Duty Land Tax (“SDLT”)